can different angelfish live together?

 When angelfish fight, it’s not without cause.
 When you have two different angelfish species living in the tank, the submissive fish will typically back down.

-• Defending their territory
+• Defending their territory.

-• A mated pair starts ganging up on another fish
+• A mated pair starts ganging up on another fish.

-• Protecting their fry
+• Protecting their fry.

-• Responding to a challenge from another angelfish
+• Responding to a challenge from another angelfish.

-• A lone fish is cornered and feels threatened
+• A lone fish is cornered and feels threatened.

-These issues are made worse by stress, age, mating times, and brood care.
-If one of your angelfish displays noticeable injuries, such as torn fins, or seems to be picked on regularly, you will have to intervene to protect it.
+If one of the angelfish displays noticeable injuries, such as torn fins, or seems to be picked on regularly, you must intervene to protect it.

 can you mix different types of angelfish?